Eczema on Nipples, Areola or Breast while Breastfeeding

 Breastfeeding could become a difficult task if you are not supported and guided during the challenges that may arise.
 Lack of support could make breastfeeding seem impossible.
 Please contact your local IBCLC.

-After seeing a lactation consultant, you still feel that the eczema is too much to bare, you might want to consider pumping exclusively.
+After seeing a lactation consultant, you still feel that the eczema is too much to bear, you might want to consider pumping exclusively.

 Extra interesting article